-44. Information was not available on the incumbency status of those running in Carroll, Susan. wthe opposing party's primary for 13 of the 300 nonincumbent total party recruits E-book, Bloomington IN USA: Indiana University Press, 1994, https://doi.org/10.2979/WomenasCandidatesinA.
-Downloaded on behalf of Unknown Institution for the state house and for 5 of the 58 nonincumbent total party recruits for the state senate.
+44. Information was not available on the incumbency status of those running in the opposing party's primary for 13 of the 300 nonincumbent total party recruits for the state house and for 5 of the 58 nonincumbent total party recruits for the state senate.
 To give the parties the full benefit of the doubt, I assumed that all women with missing data were recruited to run for open seats.
 With this assumption, a maximum of 25.8% of all nonincumbent respondents among candidates for the state house and 24.2% of all nonincumbent respondents among candidates for the state senate were recruited by party leaders to run in districts where there was a reasonable chance of general election victory.